 Find the quality thresholds that work for your business for different network types.
 Some businesses may be unable to increase compression because it reduces visual quality.

 See if you can eliminate network-based optimization by performing other format, quality, and responsive image optimizations or by reducing the default compression level.
 This will save you a lot of development time while giving all your users a good user experience.
-Refer to the docs here to fix all media optimization issues pointed out by standard tools such as Google Lighthouse or PageSpeed.
+Refer to the docs here to fix all media performance issues pointed out by standard tools such as Google Lighthouse or PageSpeed.